 • Students have choices which allows them to be self-regulated and self-guided, taking responsibility for their choices and actions

 • Students learn to become adept at articulating complex questions in multiple ways, so they can develop as critical, analytical, free thinkers.

 • Students have the time and space to pursue their own interests and passions

 • Students gain a deeper understanding of self and others.
-Being themselves and accepting their differences as strengths, they focus on what they need in order to succeed, rather than what they lack in measuring up to standards imposed by others
+They focus on what they need in order to succeed, rather than what they lack in measuring up to standards imposed by others

 • Students learn to understand the importance of having a balance of order and freedom in this school community, by understanding the importance of boundaries and the give and take.